 Tips and Warnings

-If flickering and dimming occur together it could mean that there is intense heat production at the place of resistance due to minimal contact.
+- If flickering and dimming occur together it could mean that there is intense heat production at the place of resistance due to minimal contact.
 This scenario could mean you are at risk of an electrical fire.
-Call Northern Electric to take a look at your wiring to be sure.
+Call an electrician to take a look at your wiring to be sure.